stevensurgnier/stevensurgnier.github.io/resume.md

 February 2015 - October 2015

-- serve and lead a team of 5 data analysts, 4 data engineers, and an engineering manager
+- serve and lead a team of 4 data analysts, 5 data engineers, and 2 engineering managers

 remarkable team projects:
 - used unsupervised techniques to discover topics in unstructured text submitted by customers in survey feedback and customer support messages